MonsieurV/monsieurv.github.io/_posts/2015-11-01-findpeaks-in-python.markdown

 #### Edit 17th November

-As Marcos Duarte pointed out on [HN][hn_md_comment], the PeakUtils `indexes` function was actually inspired by his implementation of `detect_peaks`, explaining the similar results.
+As Lucas Hermann Negri pointed out on [HN][hn_md_comment], the PeakUtils `indexes` function was actually inspired by Marcos Duarte implementation of `detect_peaks`, explaining the similar results.
 Moreover he notes that the PeakUtils comes with other convenient utilities, such as `baseline` or `interpolate`.

 The [`interpolate` function][interpolate_ref] enhances the peak resolution by fitting Gaussians or computing centroids.
 Taking the previous example, here how you get it work: